Unified Locomotion Transformer with Simultaneous Sim-to-Real Transfer for Quadrupeds: Introduction

 \section{Introduction}

 Driven by the advancement of deep reinforcement learning (RL), quadruped robots have drawn great attention, due to their capability of traversing across complex terrains~\cite{tan2018sim,hwangbo2019learning,lee2020learning,kumar2021rma}.
-Traditional robotics controllers rely on dedicated models and heuristics, which require extensive prior knowledge and can struggle to adapt to dynamic environments and unpredictable situations \cite{lee2020learning,kumar2021rma}.
-Recently, a new paradigm is introduced to push quadrupeds' limit to handle complex tasks in challenging environments~\cite{krotkov2018darpa,bellicoso2018advances,chen2021autonomous,hooks2020alphred}: a controller is learned from simulations that contain various environmental and physical factors, and then transferred to the physical robot through RL and various knowledge transfer techniques~\cite{yu2017preparing,lee2020learning,kumar2021rma,lai2023sim,radosavovic2023learning} to overcome the sim-to-real gap using privilege information.
+Traditional robotics controllers rely on dedicated models and heuristics, which require extensive prior knowledge and can struggle to adapt to dynamic environments and unpredictable situations.
+Recently, a new paradigm is introduced to push quadrupeds' limit to handle complex tasks in challenging environments~\cite{lee2020learning,kumar2021rma,krotkov2018darpa,bellicoso2018advances,chen2021autonomous,hooks2020alphred}: a controller is learned from simulations that contain various environmental and physical factors, and then transferred to the physical robot through RL and various knowledge transfer techniques~\cite{yu2017preparing,lee2020learning,kumar2021rma,lai2023sim,radosavovic2023learning} to overcome the sim-to-real gap using privilege information.

 One of the commonly used knowledge distillation methods is the teacher-student framework~\cite{lee2020learning}.
 A teacher policy is first trained through RL, and privilege information about the environment is provided for learning the optimal locomotion strategies efficiently.
 As additional information, including ground-truth dynamics and terrain profiles, is often inaccessible in the real world, a student policy is subsequently trained to make the model deployable.
-This is typically achieved through supervised knowledge distillation, either in an offline~\cite{lee2020learning} or online~\cite{kumar2021rma} fashion by creating a data set with new trajectories and associated action labels of the teacher created through algorithms such as Data Aggregator (DAgger)~\cite{ross2011reduction}.
+This is typically achieved through supervised knowledge distillation, either offline~\cite{lee2020learning} or online~\cite{kumar2021rma} fashion by creating a data set with new trajectories and associated teacher action labels through algorithms such as the Data Aggregator (DAgger)~\cite{ross2011reduction}.

 Sequential training with policy imitation for locomotion control is generally not data-efficient~\cite{ji2022concurrent}.
 The performance of the student is limited by the teacher policy and the robustness depends on the diversity of the data set.
 Generally, they will deteriorate if the situation deviates from the trajectories in real-world deployment.
 To address this, DreamWaQ~\cite{nahrendra2023dreamwaq} was introduced with the asymmetric actor-critic architecture~\cite{pinto2017asymmetric} and context estimation, including next observation, base velocity and latent space.
 By concurrently training with proprioceptive observation for exploration and privileged information as the critic, it allows the agent to explore with indirect guidance.